willfleetw/rusty_dns/docs/DNS_Documentation.md

 integrity protection for DNS data, as well as a means of public key distribution.
 These extensions do not provide confidentiality.

+## DNSSEC Security Introduction and Requirements

-## Definitions of Important DNSSEC Terms
+### Definitions of Important DNSSEC Terms

 This section servers as a glossary of important DNSSEC terms.
 This is intended to be useful as a reference, first time readers may wish to skim this section quickly, read the rest of